Employers are generally subject to both state child labor

 How do I obtain an application for a work permit or age certificate?

 Instead of having two separate forms, work permit and age certificate forms now serve as both the application and the issued permit and/or certificate.
 For work permits, Sections A, B, and C of the form are to be completed by the employer, parent, and school registrar.
 Once that information is obtained, the minor takes the completed form, along with proof of age, to someone authorized to issue work permits.
 Once the form is reviewed by an issuing officer and approved, that individual will complete Section D and issue the work permit using the same form.
 The same applies to age certificates.
 The form is completed by the prospective employer and the minor.
 Once completed, the minor takes the completed form, along with proof of age, to someone authorized to issue age certificates.
 Once reviewed and approved, that individual will issue the age certificate using the same form.

 Are there different requirements for minors that live out-of-state?

 West Virginia child labor laws apply the same to all minors working in this state, regardless of where they reside.
 That includes the requirement of having the work permit or age certificate issued by the superintendent of schools in the county in which the minor resides.
 Those minors that live out-of-state are required to take a completed West Virginia work permit or age certificate form to the superintendent of schools in their home state and county for issuance.
 Should that request be denied, the minor will not be eligible to work in West Virginia until the minor reaches the age where a work permit or age certificate is no longer required.

 Does a minor have to be attending school to accept employment?

-Unless already graduated from high school, fourteen and fifteen year olds must be attending school or be enrolled in a home school program in order to obtain a work permit.
-Sixteen and seventeen year olds do not have to be attending school to obtain an age certificate.
+Unless already graduated from high school, fourteen and fifteen year old children must be attending school or be enrolled in a home school program in order to obtain a work permit.
+Sixteen and seventeen year old children do not have to be attending school to obtain an age certificate.